Hennessy-Milner Theorems via Galois Connections: Concluding Remarks, Related and Future Work

-\textbf{Future work.} Taking inspiration from the above, we want to generalize our work to the level of coalgebras with an approach based on fibrations, enabling us to treat other branching types, such as probabilistic branching.
+Taking inspiration from the above, we want to generalize our work to the level of coalgebras with an approach based on fibrations, enabling us to treat other branching types, such as probabilistic branching.
 Note that the coalgebraic treatment of establishing Hennessy-Milner theorems in \cite{Klin:LeastFibredLifting2005,k:coalg-process-equivalence} does not subsume the behavioural distances covered in this paper, while the qualitative spectrum has been generalized using graded monads \cite{mps:trace-semantics-graded-monads}.
-We plan to develop fixpoint and logical characterizations of coalgebraic behavioural metrics \cite{bbkk:coalgebraic-behavioral-metrics,km:bisim-games-logics-metric}\todo[color=green!20]{B: Added CONCUR paper with Christina}, which are generalizations of both bisimulation pseudo-metric and trace distance.
+We plan to develop fixpoint and logical characterizations of coalgebraic behavioural metrics \cite{bbkk:coalgebraic-behavioral-metrics,km:bisim-games-logics-metric}, which are generalizations of both bisimulation pseudo-metric and trace distance.

+We are also interested in exploring connections with \cite{ke:logic-process-algebraic-quotients}, a paper studying the question which formulas of Hennessy-Milner logic are preserved by quotienting through a behavioural equivalence.

-Another direction is to consider behavioural equivalences (like failure trace/ready trace equivalences and variations) that cannot be captured by our modular approach (i.e., by extending the logic functions $\lot$/$\loT$ with a \emph{constant} function).
+Another direction is to consider behavioural equivalences (such as failure trace/ready trace equivalences and variations) that cannot be captured by our modular approach (i.e., by extending the logic functions $\lot$/$\loT$ with a \emph{constant} function).
 We also want to characterize undirected trace distance directly without the symmetrization of directed trace distance.

 Another line of research is to determine under which circumstances we can restrict to finitary operations, from which we deviate occasionally by closing under arbitrary meets or intersections.
 This should be feasible by restricting to finitely branching transition systems.
 Also, in the metric case, we plan to optimize the syntax by restricting shifts and modalities to rational numbers.
-Last, but not least, it will be interesting to work out the compatibility of $\loB$ for a weaker class of metric transition systems than those which are finitely branching.\todo[color=green!20]{B: I removed the reference to compact branching since, as far as I understand, Sebastian's proposal does not need this.}
+Last, but not least, it will be interesting to work out the compatibility of $\loB$ for a weaker class of metric transition systems than those which are finitely branching.